 Overall * * * *

 As a standalone product, this is an awesome gun.
-I was thoroughly impressed and I would have expected something like this to cost $500-$600.
+I was thoroughly impressed and I would have expected something like this at a price point closer to $500-$600.
 For a $349 price tag, this may be the best “bang for the buck” pistol I have had the opportunity to test.